niels-borne/Jouanolou/README.md

 ### Transcription and Edition

-This is a project directed by Mateo Carmona with the collaboration of the following volunteers:
+This is a project directed by Mateo Carmona with the collaboration of:

+- Niels Borne
+- Bruno Kahn
+- David Michael Roberts
+- Tim Hosgood
 - Fan Xuanrui

 ---